JuliaMPC/MAVs/ros/src/models/gazebo/contact_sensor/README.txt

 This package provides a library names libcontact_sensor_mavs.so which can be used in .sdf files to detect collision for the associated link.

+For developers that work on top of Gazebo, do # sudo apt-get install libgazebo8-dev

 The plugin declaration accepts an argument called "rosParamName".
 User can define the desired ros parameter to update using this.